jimsward/books/README.md

 #### Search Registry Dialog

 Launched by the Search Register button.
 Choose to search by date, amount, account, or payee.
-Enter value to search for.
-Returns a table with all the entries matching value.
-Click on one of the entries; a form appears with the fields in the chosen entries document and inputs for most of the fields allow you to change the data or delete the entire document.
+Enter a value to search for.
+Returns a table with all the entries matching that value.
+Click on one of the entries (rows); a form appears with the fields in the chosen entries document and inputs for most of the fields allow you to change the data or delete the entire document.

 ### Customers